Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Factors influencing revenue

-Revenue from selling our energy depends on how much is produced and the price it's sold for.
-When we produce more or the price rises, the more value there is to share.
+Revenue from selling our energy depends on how much is produced and the price it is sold for.
+When we produce more or the price rises, or both, the more value there is to share.

 Factors influencing costs